 Let’s be real – an auditor’s job is to extract more taxes from you, but being audited doesn’t mean the Canada Revenue Agency (CRA) thinks you have necessarily done something wrong.
 Usually, businesses are chosen for a reason; it could be based on your industry, on red flags in your tax audit (sorry – they don’t tell us what they look for) or the types of expenses you submitted.
 But often a business is selected at random.

-Here are 10 things we think will help make a tax audit go smoother.
+Here are 10 things that will usually help a tax audit go smoother.

 1. Understand what CRA is asking for and respond.